Nathan Green Gordon

-Biography
+Early life

 Gordon was born in Morrilton, the seat of Conway County in central Arkansas, to Edward Gordon and the former Ada Ruth Bearden.
 After attending Morrilton public schools through the 10th grade, he graduated from Columbia Military Academy in Columbia, Tennessee, in 1933, where he was salutatorian.
 Gordon then went on to college at Arkansas Polytechnic College in Russellville.
 While enrolled in Arkansas Polytechnic College, he enlisted in Battery D, 206th Coast Artillery, Arkansas Army National Guard.
 Following graduation, he attended law school at the University of Arkansas in Fayetteville.
 While attending law school Gordon joined Sigma Nu fraternity and served as chapter president.
 He graduated with a Juris Doctor degree in 1939.

+World War II

 Gordon practiced law in his hometown of Morrilton before joining the Navy in May 1941.
 After qualifying as a naval aviator, he was sent to the Southwest Pacific Ocean, where he would serve for more than two years.
 He joined Patrol Squadron 34, nicknamed the "Black Cats", a PBY Catalina patrol and rescue squadron based at Samarai Advanced Seaplane Base in Milne Bay, New Guinea.

 By February 15, 1944, he was a lieutenant, junior grade, in command of a Catalina, Bureau Number 08139, which he nicknamed Arkansas Traveler.
 On that day, Gordon rescued 15 survivors of several downed aircraft of the United States Army Air Forces, for which he was awarded the Medal of Honor.
-He was subsequently promoted to lieutenant, and served in the Navy until 1945, when he was released from active duty.
+That day, the Fifth Air Force attacked Kavieng on the island of New Ireland.
+The mission consisted of four squadrons of A-20 Havocs from the 3rd Bombardment Group that attacked shipping in the harbor, and seven squadrons of B-25s from the 38th and 345th Groups that bombed facilities along the harbor front.
+Accurate anti-aircraft fire shot down eight of the low-level strafers.